Top 5 Best Pool Tables Under $1,000 (2026 Reviews)

 7-foot table Wood finish frame 4.5 stars (111 reviews) Gray, black, or green felt

 The GoSports 7-footer has been picking up serious traction lately.
-Wood finish frame that actually looks like furniture, not a toy.
+Wood-grain finish frame that actually looks like furniture, not a toy — it’s the only table in this lineup my wife didn’t immediately ask me to put in the basement.
 Available in gray, black, or green felt so you can match your room.
 Heads up: accessories are sold separately on this one, so factor in another $50-80 for a cue and ball set if you don’t already have one.
+The full 7-foot footprint also means you’ll need a 13.5+ foot wide room for adult cues.

 Check Price on Amazon →